Join The Brightmoor Farmstead Incubator Project

 The Governance Committee has established a vital subcommittee to promote the project’s mission and support farmer participants in their endeavors.
 The Education and Advocacy Subcommittee is responsible for community workshops & educational resources related to the project as well as community outreach efforts.

-The Producers Cooperative
+The Producers Cooperative Subcommittee**

 A key strategy of the project is to incubate a producers cooperative of BIPOC farmers in the project.
 This initiative allows local farmers to collaborate, share resources, and advocate for their needs.
 By uniting, they can access larger markets and amplify their collective voice.

 As part of Brightmoor Artisans’s Incubation efforts and under the leadership of the BFIP Governance Committee, The Producers Cooperative Subcommittee is dedicated to developing a business model that is owned and governed by its members.
 Farmer member-owners will collaboratively manage the land trust and resulting cooperative business, benefiting from shared knowledge and resources.
+Farmers interested in becoming members of the Producers Cooperative are strongly encouraged to apply for the Governance Committee in order to have a vote in project development decisions.

 Meet the